 This development of accessory structures would be consistent with the character of the area which includes residential uses and uses accessory thereto.
-The use of the accessory building, such as detached garages and pool sheds are commonly found on residential properties as well as properties within the area.
 Therefore the proposed variance would represents an appropriate use of the land.

 Does the variance maintain the intent of the Official Plan?
 YES